Advisory Boards

 State of California Board of Pilot Commissioners

 Joanne Hayes-White, San Francisco Fire Department, a native San Franciscan, graduated from St. Stephen School, Mercy High School and the University of Santa Clara.
 She joined the San Francisco Fire Department in April 1990.
 After rising through the ranks, she was sworn in by Mayor Gavin Newsom as the 25th Fire Chief of the San Francisco Fire Department in 2004, where she served until May 2019.
 Joanne currently serves on the Presidential Public Safety Officers’ Medal of Valor Board and the Advisory Board for Little Sisters of the Poor and the Board of Pilot Commissioners for the Bays of San Francisco, San Pablo, and Suisun.
-Joanne leads an active family life as the mother of three sons, Riley, age 26, Logan, age 23, and Sean, age 20.
+Joanne leads an active family life as the mother of three sons, Riley, Logan, and Sean.

 Joan Lubamersky